SteveLTN/https-portal/README.md

 certificates until 30 days before expiration if a valid certificate is found (you can force renew certificates by using `FORCE_RENEW: 'true'` environment variable).
 However if you play around with the image a lot, you can hit the limit.
-That's why `PRODUCTION` flag is off by default, and thus we use the Let's Encrypt staging server.
-When you made your experiments and feel everything is good, you can switch to production mode with `PRODUCTION:
+That's why `STAGE` is `staging` by default, and thus we use the Let's Encrypt staging server.
+When you made your experiments and feel everything is good, you can switch to production mode with `STAGE:
-'true'`.
+'production'`.

 According to Let's Encrypt, the restrictions will be loosen as the beta goes.